hphelion/documentation/community/community.install.md

       * Ubuntu 13.10
       * Ubuntu 14.04

     **Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
-Reconfiguration might include installing additional software packages, and changes to the network or virtualisation configuration.
+Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

 ### Network configuration